 Apple’s emphasis on user privacy had a new chapter added in the WWDC.
 Below are the latest updates that improve user privacy.

-• Enhanced Privacy Policies: App developers will now be required to provide privacy highlights for their apps.
+- Enhanced Privacy Policies: hire app developers will now be required to provide privacy highlights for their apps.
 These highlights will include the data that users are currently sharing with the apps.
 Users will also get a summary of the permissions before downloading the apps.

 Homekit Updates